iemad/Learning-DevOps-2023/6. CI&CD Tools/Hands-on: Jenkins Part-1.md

 11) Click 'Apply' and close the page.

-## Playing with Jenkins Freestyle Job:
+## Playing with the Jenkins Freestyle Job:
 Go and create a Freestyle Project:
    - We should click on 'Discard old builds' and keep it at max 3 latest builds.
    - Select a JDK from the option.
 For now, jdk11.